AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/req_set.rst

 SC expectations for ARM chap.
 5 : Compound Statements
 =====================================================

-By construction all the SC requirements apply to all the statements nested in compound ones.
-Specific requirements apply to each possible kind of compound statement, as identified by the ARM standard:
+All the SC requirements apply to each statement nested in a compound statement.
+Specific requirements apply to each kind of compound statement, as identified by the ARM:

 .. qmlink:: SubsetIndexImporter